 A host request is sent to the Google Cloud Anchor service.
 The host request includes data representing the anchor's position relative to the visual features near it.
-A successful host request establishes a cloud anchor here and assigns it a cloud anchor ID.
+A successful host request establishes a Cloud Anchors here and assigns it a Cloud Anchors ID.

 The app displays a room code after the hosting request succeeds.
 You can use the code to access previously hosted anchors for this room, using the same device or another device.

 Tap RESOLVE and enter a previously returned room code to access hosted anchors for this room.

 A resolve request is sent to the Google ARCore Cloud Anchor API, returning the IDs of anchors currently hosted in the room.
 The sample app uses these IDs to render 3D objects attached to the hosted anchors.